 Abstract: Whether and what information on school quality influences parents' school choices is important to understanding whether and how school market competition affects students' academic outcomes.
-In the setting of elite public high schools in a Chinese province, I show that rather than the absolute performance measures of the entire pool of students, parents of students at all academic achievement levels care about the extreme right tail outcome: the number of "star" graduates who enter elite universities, although the latter is largely random and not informative of the value-added received by the graduation cohort.
-Star-productive schools therefore attract students of better quality; however, the influence of peer quality on academic value-added is heterogeneous and increasing in the students' own ability: positive for high achieving students and negative for the bottom, which means at least the the parents of low achieving students are irrational in their response to the information on star graduates.
+In the setting of elite public high schools in a Chinese province, I show that rather than overall performance measures of the entire graduating cohort, parents of prospective students at all ability levels care about performance at the extreme right tail: the number of "star" graduates who enter top universities, although it is largely random and not informative of the value-added received by students on average.
+Star-productive schools therefore attract students of better quality.
+However, the influence of consequent higher peer quality on the value-added a student receives is heterogeneous and increasing in the student's own ability: positive for high achieving students and negative for those at the bottom.
+This implies that at least the parents of low achieving students are irrational in over-responding to the star information in their school choices.